Self-employed mortgage loans are common

 Do I have to report self-employed income?

-This provision also applies to borrowers living off retirement income, social security income, pension payments or dividends.
-Note that these rules apply to conforming (Fannie Mae and Freddie Mac) home loans.
-Guidelines for other loans may be different.
+This provision also applies to borrowers living off of retirement income, social security income, pension payments, or investments and dividends.
+Note that these rules apply to conforming home loans.
+Guidelines for other types of loans may be different.

-Self-employed mortgage loan types
+Self-employed mortgage loan options

 Briefly, here’s how your loan options compare.